-- For test formats on flash drive: Ensure each student's computer is powered on and the flash drive inserted.
-Disconnect the computer from any networks and from the internet. - Disable camera and recording functionality. - Verify all spelling and grammar check tools are disabled so errors to be identified by the student as part of the assessment aren't flagged by software running on the computer. - Monitor students to ensure they do not run spelling or grammar checks, access a thesaurus or dictionary, or use any unapproved calculators at any time during the test. - Students should use earphones when testing with recorded audio formats (if used with text-to-speech software).
-Bluetooth features are not allowed.
-If earphones are not available, the student should be tested in a separate room.
+- Disable camera and recording functionality. - Verify all spelling and grammar check tools are disabled so errors to be identified by the student as part of the assessment aren't flagged by software running on the computer. - Monitor students to ensure they do not run spelling or grammar checks, access a thesaurus or dictionary, or use any unapproved calculators at any time during the test. - Leave flash drive packages on the students' desks so students can reference them during testing. - Students should use earphones when testing with pre-recorded audio formats or text-to-speech software.
+Bluetooth features aren't allowed.
+If earphones aren't available, the student should be tested in a one-to-one setting.

-The SAT School Day Accommodated Testing Manual contains detailed instructions on how to administer the test to students with accommodations, including:
+The SAT School Day Accommodated Testing Manual contains detailed instructions on how to administer the test to students with accommodations, including (but not limited to):

 - Extended time

 - Accommodated breaks

 - Large print

-- MP3 audio
+- Pre-recorded audio (MP3)

 - ATC format

-- Braille
+- Braille with raised line drawings

-- Braille graphs and figures
+- Raised line drawings

-- Readers
+- Human readers

 - Scribes

-Be sure that any staff testing students with these accommodations are familiar with this information and have the manual at hand.
+Be sure any staff testing students with these accommodations are familiar with this information and have the manual at hand.